 It is irrefutable that these days, communication plays an essential role in our daily life.
-It is generally asserted that effectiveness of speech conversation superior in contrast to written transmission.
-In my opinion, I partly agree with that as sometimes it depends on the communication form which the matter is to be conveyed to another person.
+It is generally asserted that the effectiveness of speaking is superior in to writing.
+In my opinion, I partly agree with this statement as sometimes it depends on the message.

-On the one hand, Verbal conversation will aid the individuals to conveying various emotions in a more innovative and easier form than writing.
-Thus, it makes for everyone to understand content better.
-Moreover, verbal transmission is faster and explicit than written message as it occasionally consists of numerous mistakes.
-In this manner, spoken form should be preferred in the informal messages because it is more related to expressing the feelings and facial expressions.
-For example, this mode should be used by the family and friend as it will further help to strengthen the bond and harmony.
+On the one hand, spoken communication allows one to get their point across more easily and effectively.
+Thus, it leads everyone to understand the message better.
+Moreover, spoken communication is faster and clearer than written messages as it occasionally consists of numerous mistakes.
+In this manner, spoken communication should be preferred in informal contexts because it allows one to express feelings through facial expressions.
+For example, spoken should be used by the family and friend as it will further help to strengthen the bond and harmony.

-On the other hand, some people argue that written communication have the ability to last for years and it can influence a lot of readers living in different cultures.
-For example, Ferdowsi’s poems, which were written decades ago, are still popular among people.
-Although these days advancement of technology has sometimes made it better protected.
+On the other hand, some people argue that written communication can last for years and it can influence a lot of readers living in different cultures.
+For example, Ferdowsi’s poems, which were written decades ago, are still popular among people although these days advancement of technology has sometimes made it better protected.

-In conclusion, I believe a person should work on these two abilities to use the best way to communicate at the right time.
-So, from my opinion the both speaking and writing have an equal importance.
-Hence, it is hard to say spoken communication is more powerful than written communication.
+In conclusion, I believe a person should work on these two modes of communication to communicate best.
+Thus, in my opinion, both speaking and writing have equal importance, and it is hard to say whether spoken communication is more powerful than written communication.

+Control grammatical mistakes.

+Poor voc and collocations which resulted in weak meaning.

+Weak natural English.
+Read samples to learn natural meaning with authentic voc and collocations.